 The discriminatory harassment policy requires action, either informal or formal, as a means to protect and educate all members of the College community.
 The policy and procedures for addressing complaints of discriminatory harassment provide formal resolution for complaints involving students with the student conduct process.
-A person wishing to lodge a complaint of discriminatory harassment or hate crime should follow the instructions provided in the Bias Incident Response Protocol, outlined below.
+A person wishing to lodge a complaint of discriminatory harassment or report a bias incident or hate crime should follow the instructions provided in the Bias Incident Response Protocol, outlined below.